 In the case of cosmetic products, microplastics containing abbreviations such as PET (polyurethane) or PP (polypropylene) can be identified.

-Life without plastic and zero waste - How does it work?
+Conscious living without plastic and zero waste - How does it work?

 The responsibility to reduce the share of microplastics lies equally with manufacturers, retailers and us - the consumers.